Mess dress uniform: New Zealand

 The Royal New Zealand Navy, New Zealand Army, and Royal New Zealand Air Force have mess uniforms of similar style to those worn by the equivalent British and Australian services.

 New Zealand Army mess uniforms authorised for officers were simplified about 2000 in that the distinctive corps and regimental colours previously worn were replaced by a universal scarlet and blue pattern with only insignia distinguishing one branch or unit from another.

 Royal New Zealand Air Force mess dress consists of grey/blue jackets, trousers and waistcoats with white shirts and black bow ties.
 Any medals are displayed above the left breast pocket.
 Individual flying squadron colours appear on mess dress belts worn by officers.
 Senior NCOs (sergeants, flight sergeants, and warrant officers) also wear mess dress for various special functions.

 Norway

 The Norwegian Army has no specific mess uniform, but uses its parade uniform or service uniform as appropriate.

 The Royal Norwegian Navy uses a navy blue hooded jacket and waistcoat.
 As in the Royal Norwegian Air Force, the mess jacket is used with a white waistcoat for gala events.

-Pakistan

-In the Pakistan Armed Forces, mess uniform may be worn for formal/official evening events e.g. mess dinner/guest nights.
-The Pakistani Army mess dress may be in khaki drill or rifle green, and largely resembles the daytime No.1 dress of the British Army rather than the special evening dress described in the United Kingdom section of this article.
-Mess uniform is authorized for all commissioned officers of the Pakistan Army, Air Force and Navy.
-This order of uniform is obligatory for military officers posted abroad, either as military attachés (air attaché, naval attaché, defence attaché) or by high-ranking officers on official state visits.
-All military officers are required to wear mess dress on appropriate occasions during such visits or while attending state inaugurations.
-All mess uniforms are bespoke tailored for specific officers according to their regiment/corps, assignments and ranks.